Astrodynamic/Key-Value-Storage-Redis-in-CPP/README.md

 ### DEL

-This command deletes the key and the corresponding value, then returns `true` if the record was successfully deleted, otherwise `false`:
+This command deletes the key and the corresponding value, then returns true if the record was successfully deleted, otherwise false:
 ```
 DEL foo
 > true